metasoarous/strange-coop/README.md

 On the hardware side, I'm using
 * an old 9V drill motor to raise/lower the door
-* 4 switches for an H-bridge circuit (or a prebuilt H-bridge circuit, as long as it supports the specs)
+* 3 relays (5V coil) for an H-bridge circuit (or a prebuilt H-bridge circuit, as long as it supports the specs)
+* 3 transistors for triggering the relays from the 3V GPIO output voltage (switches on the sys 5V power)
-* 2 buttons for measuring when the door is open/shut
+* 2 buttons for detecting when the door is open/shut
-* photoresistor for sensing light
+* photoresistor and resistor for sensing light
 * large, 6V battery
-* voltage regulator
+* Low dropout voltage regulator supporting 1.5A at 5V out
-* 2 or 3 capacitors for voltage smoothing
+* 2 capacitors for voltage smoothing

 Optionally (some in future)
-* thermocouple, for monitoring
+* thermocouple, for monitoring temperature
 * wifi, for notifications, etc
 * camera, for monitoring and viz to count chicken laying